gregreen/dustmaps/docs/maps.rst

 1. τ\ :sub:`353`\ : dust optical depth at 353 GHz.
 2. ℛ: thermal dust radiance.
-3. A recommende extragalactic reddening estimate, based on thermal dust radiance, but with point sources removed.
+3. A recommended extragalactic reddening estimate, based on thermal dust radiance, but with point sources removed.

 **Reference**: `Planck Collaboration (2013) <http://adsabs.harvard.edu/abs/2014A%26A...571A..11P>`_